 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

 The past year has continued to see an increase in US case law and other developments in the area of pharmaceutical antitrust.
-In this article we look at, among other things, antitrust claims under the rule of reason test announced by the US Supreme Court in Federal Trade Commission v Actavis for innovator and generic settlements of pharmaceutical patent litigation involving alleged reverse payments or ‘pay-for-delay’, product-hopping antitrust claims against innovator pharmaceutical companies that introduce new versions of brand-name drugs facing generic competition, and pharmaceutical pricing developments involving legislation, regulations and legal challenges in court.
+This article looks at, among other things: antitrust claims under the rule of reason test announced by the US Supreme Court in FTC v Actavis for innovator and generic settlements of pharmaceutical patent litigation involving alleged reverse payments or ‘pay-for-delay’; product-hopping antitrust claims against innovator pharmaceutical companies that introduce new versions of brand-name drugs facing generic competition; and pharmaceutical pricing developments involving legislation, regulations and legal challenges in court.

 Referenced in this article

 - In re Opana Antitrust Litigation